VoyagerInnovations/secgroup_approval/README.md

 Once an approver acts on a request by pressing a button, Slack sends an HTTP to an API Gateway in AWS Account A. The API Gateway triggers a Lambda function that would update DynamoDB.
 If the approver denies the request, the Lambda function would just tag the request as ‘denied’.
 Otherwise, if the approver approves the request, the Lambda function would tag the request as ‘approved’ and publish to an SNS topic in AWS Account B. The SNS topic in AWS account B will trigger a Lambda function that applies the requested rule changes to the specified security group.
 If an error occurs (e.g. duplicate rule, non existing rule), the request would be tagged as error.

+### Create Slack Channel

+We will be creating two Slack channels.
+One for the approval of the security group request (secgroup_approve) and one for the monitoring of the security group requests (secgroup_monitoring).

+In the left sidebar, click the plus icon next to Channels.
+Use the toggle to decide whether your channel will be public or private.
+Enter the channel name.
+Add a purpose to let members know what the channel is about.
+Select members to invite.
+Click the invite box to browse a list of teammates, or start typing a name to narrow your search.
+If you’d like to skip this step, you can always send invitations later.
+When you’re ready, click Create channel.

+### Create a Slack App

+Go to https://api.slack.com/apps and log in to your workspace if you haven’t already.
+Click the “Create New App” button.

+Name your app with something descriptive and select your development Slack workspace.

+Take note of the Verification Token provided by Slack.
+Some of our Lambda functions will be needing this token to verify that requests are actually coming from Slack.

+### Set-up Slack App Incoming Webhooks

+For the app to be able to post messages from external sources into Slack, it needs to have its own associated incoming webhook.
+Head over to the "Incoming Webhooks" section of the Slack app and activate incoming webhooks.

+We will be creating two webhooks.
+One to post to the approval channel and one to post to the monitoring channel.

+Click the “Add New Webhook to Workspace” and authorize the app to post to the two channels.

+Take note of the two generated webhook URLs.
+We will be needing them later.

 ### Create AWS IAM Role for Lambda

 Do the following in AWS Account A and AWS Account B.

 Go to https://console.aws.amazon.com/iam/home and log in to AWS if you haven’t already.
 In the left sidebar, click on “Roles”, then “Create role”.

+Choose Lambda under AWS service, then click "Next: Permissions".

+Click "Next: Review" without attaching any policy.

+Click "Create Role"

 Add the following inline policy to the newly created role LambdaRoleSecurityGroup: